rixx/books.rixx.de/data/to-read/hannu-rajaniemi/the-fractal-prince/index.md

   title: The Fractal Prince
 plan:
   date_added: 2020-08-18
+related_books:
+- book: hannu-rajaniemi/the-quantum-thief
+  text: The previous book in the series.
 ---

 The Quantum Thief was amazing.
 I have no idea if The Fractal Prince will be similar or completely different.